 Mentorships: Programs of activity may include a placement with an arts organization that will provide qualified and specific mentorship, or an individual structured relationship with a qualified professional who will provide mentorship.
 Applications should describe specific objectives or learning opportunities and measures, the proposed mentor/teacher and a desired timeline.
 Mentorships may be undertaken on a one-to-one basis or with a group, however, each member of the group seeking support much submit an individual application to this program.
 The application requires evidence of specific arrangements and the agreement of the mentor/teacher.

-Eligible expenses include travel expenses, accommodation expenses, subsistence, use of specialized equipment and supplies for a particular development activity, and fees paid to mentors, advisors, institutions or instructors.
+Eligible expenses in Category 2 – Project Grants: travel expenses, accommodation expenses, subsistence, use of specialized equipment and supplies for a particular development activity, and fees paid to mentors, advisors, institutions or instructors.

 Subsistence (maximum $2,000/month) costs are intended to defray basic living expenses during a project where the applicant is devoting a majority of their time to their project activity.